laempy/pyoints/README.md

 processing?
 Other languages are much more efficient."
 This is obviously true, but in the experience of the author, python is very useful to implement and test new algorithms very quickly.
 Algorithms for point cloud analysis and processing often rely on spatial neighborhood queries.
-Since here **Pyoints** takes advantage of very efficient python libraries, which are basically wrappers for binaries written in more efficient languages, the performance loss is limited.
-So, if you have an algorithm idea and you want to implement and test it quickly and want to play around with different settings, *Pointypy* is made for you.
+Since here ``Pyoints`` takes advantage of very efficient python libraries, which are basically wrappers for binaries written in more efficient languages, the performance loss is limited.
+So, if you have an algorithm idea and you want to implement and test it quickly and want to play around with different settings, ``Pyoints`` is made for you.
 After finding an approiate algorithm it can be implemented in a more efficient language (if required).
-Thus *Pyoints* is particulary designed for scientists and developers.
+Thus ``Pyoints`` is particulary designed for scientists and developers.